 The primary preceptor must be employed at the selected facility.
-He/she may be fulltime at the sponsoring facility for full-time or part-time (i.e. if a student splits their time between two sites).
+He/she may be fulltime at the sponsoring facility for full-time or part-time (i.e. if a student splits their time between two sites) and have at least three years of experience.
 Each facility or practice must review and sign an affiliation agreement prior to the initiation of the student's rotation.
 Each preceptor spending time with the student must submit a resume or curricula vitae.
 He/she must have appropriate credentials and work experience to mentor the intern in the specified rotation.
 The following is a list of acceptable types of facilities: